Etale cohomology, purity and formality with torsion coefficients: Introduction

-By definition, \textit{$N$-formality} means that we have maps of algebras relating the algebra and its cohomology, which induce isomorphisms in homology only up to degree $N$.
-The condition that the operad $P$ is homotopically sound is a technical condition that is only needed in order to transfer $N$-formality from the $\infty$-category of $P$-algebras to the category of $P$-algebras.
+By definition, an \textit{$N$-equivalence} is a map of algebras, which induce isomorphisms in homology only up to degree $N$.
+The condition that the operad $P$ is $\Sigma$-cofibrant and admissible is a technical condition that is only needed in order to transfer $N$-formality from the $\infty$-category of $P$-algebras to the category of $P$-algebras.

 We mention a few examples where this theorem applies.
 Denote by $\overline{\Mm}_{0,n}$ the moduli space of stable algebraic curves of genus $0$ with $n$ marked points.
 The operations that relate the different moduli spaces $\overline{\Mm}_{0,n}$ identifying marked points form a cyclic operad $\overline{\Mm}_{0,\bullet}$ in the category of smooth proper schemes over $\Z$, whose cohomology is pure.
 We deduce that the cyclic dg-operad $C_*((\overline{\mathcal{M}}_{0,\bullet})_{an},\F_\l)$ is $2(\l-2)$-formal (Theorem \ref{dmformal}).
 This extends the formality of $\overline{\Mm}_{0,\bullet}$ over $\Q$ proved in \cite{santosmoduli} to formality with torsion coefficients.